LoayYengin/LoayYengin/README.md

 ### Style

 Consistency is important in technical writing so that readers can easily understand what is being communicated.
 A consistent style also makes it easier for writers to produce clear and concise text.
-Additionally, the use headers,
-lists, tables and images makes it easier to scan and mentally process the information.
+Use headers and subheaders to help organize information.
+Additionally, use lists, tables and images makes it easier for readers to scan and process the information.

 ### Use a Website